nicholaschenai/ai-for-code/papers/aider.md

 - distribute pagerank of nodes to neighbors
 - repomap tree constructed from ranked nodes, up to user specified token amount

+---

+# Other
+- apparently found that LLMs are bad at returning code in JSON (up to 10% performance drop)